gspimentel/RbAlonsozanaPimentel/README.md

 1. All About the Hallyu Wave

-  - this page will contain basic information about our topic, what it is, its history, its origin, why people like it.
+  - This page will contain basic information about our topic, what it is, its history, its origin, why people like it.

 2. Aspects of the Hallyu Wave

-  - the different aspects or categories of hallyu.
+  - This page will introduce the different aspects or categories of Hallyu.

 3. Kpop VS Ppop

-  - a comparison between Korean pop and Philippine pop, what's the difference?
+  - In this page, we will compare Korean Pop and Philippine Pop against each other (similarities and differences).

 4. Personal Experiences as Kpop Fans

-  - why do we like kpop? how did we discover it?
+  - In this page, we will answer the questions "Why do we like K-pop?" and "How did we discover K-pop?/How were we introduced to K-pop?"

-5. Sources and Credentials (?)
+5. Sources and Credentials

-  - our sources throughout the making of the project
+  - This will contain the sources and credentials we used throughout making this Website.

  ![Home Page](https://user-images.githubusercontent.com/113072405/190317685-e4410dfb-9d89-4aa9-b00d-ee1abf8360d4.png)